HyperMAML: Few-Shot Adaptation of Deep Models with Hypernetworks: Experiments

 \subsection{Classification}

-First, we consider a classical Few-Shot learning scenario.
-We benchmark the performance of the \our{} and other methods on two challenging and widely considered datasets: Caltech-USCD Birds (\textbf{CUB}) \citep{wah2011cub} and \textbf{mini-ImageNet} \citep{ravi2016optimization}.
-The following experiments are in the most popular setting, 5-way, consisting of 5 random classes.
-We compare \our{} to a vast pool of state-of-the-art algorithms in the tasks of 1-shot and 5-shot classification.
+We next consider the classical Few-Shot learning scenario.
+We benchmark the performance of the \our{} and other methods on two challenging and widely considered datasets: Caltech-USCD Birds ({CUB}) \citep{wah2011cub} and {mini-ImageNet} \citep{ravi2016optimization}. {In the case of the mini-ImageNet dataset, the models are initialized with pretrained weights, following \citep{qiao2017fewshot}}.
+We compare \our{} to several MAML-related and Hypernetwork-based methods, as well as the current state-of-the-art algorithms in the tasks of 1-shot and 5-shot classification, and report the results in Table \ref{tab:conv45shotcubminiimagenet}\footnote{{We report the performance of baseline methods as measured with our codebase~\cite{chen2019closer,patacchiola2020bayesian} wherever possible, and otherwise as reported in the works they were introduced in.} We include an expanded version of Table \ref{tab:conv45shotcubminiimagenet} with a comparison to a wider selection of models, as well a comparison of models using a larger ResNet-12 backbone in the Appendix.}.

-In the $1$-shot scenario, \our{} yields top performing results ($66.11\%$) on the \textbf{CUB} dataset, inferior only to FEAT \citep{han2018learning} ($68.87\%$) and on par with HyperShot with finetuning \citep{sendera2022hypershot} ($66.13\%$).
-In the \textbf{mini-ImageNet} dataset, our approach is not among the best models but returns decent outcome ($51.84\%$).

-In the $5$-shot setting, \our{} is among the top-3 best performing models achieving $78.89\%$ in the \textbf{CUB} dataset.
-On the contrary, on the \textbf{mini-ImageNet} dataset, \our{} performs slightly worse than multiple other models \citep{han2018learning, rajasegaran2020pamela, sendera2022hypershot, antioniou2018howto}, achieving the accuracy of $66.29\%$.

-The obtained results show that \our{} achieves performance better or comparable to a vast pool of standard Few-Shot learning methods, in particular MAML \citep{finn2017model}.
+In the $1$-shot scenario, \our{} yields top-performing results ($66.11\%$) on the {CUB} dataset.
+On the {mini-ImageNet} dataset, \our{} is also the second-best performing approach, achieving an accuracy of $55.91 \%$, second only to DFSVLwF~\citep{gidaris2018dynamic} ($56.20 \%)$.
+In the $5$-shot setting, \our{} is among the top three best-performing models achieving both on the {CUB} and {mini-ImageNet} datasets, achieving $78.89\%$ and $71.72 \%$ accuracies, respectively, with FEAT, {HyperShot \citep{sendera2022hypershot}, and Unicorn-MAML~\cite{ye2021unicorn} outperforming it by small margins.} The obtained results show that \our{} achieves performance better or comparable to a variety of Few-Shot learning methods, in particular MAML \citep{finn2017model}, as well as techniques which derive from it \citep{antioniou2018howto,rajeswaran2019meta,fan2021signmaml,yoon2018bayesian,ye2021unicorn}.